In this 5-minute read:

 - What are lenders looking for?

-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program.
+Applications may be submitted to SBA through May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 Please read more details about PPP for 2021.
 Or start your PPP loan application now.

 Businesses across the country (and the world really) are still facing financial challenges as a result of the COVID-19 pandemic.
 The government has responded with Trillions of dollars in stimulus packages for small businesses, continuing into 2021.